zaiisao/Documentation/en/Video/initialize_web_video.md

 title: Create and Initialize a Client
 description:
 platform: Web
-updatedAt: Fri Jul 19 2019 08:37:39 GMT+0800 (CST)
+updatedAt: Tue Oct 22 2019 06:19:11 GMT+0800 (CST)
 ---
 # Create and Initialize a Client
 ## Prerequisites

 Before creating and initizing the client, ensure that you prepared the development environment.
 See [Integrate the SDK](../../en/Video/web_prepare.md).

-Create a project in Agora Dashboard and get the App ID of the project.
+Create a project in Agora Console and get the App ID of the project.
 You need to pass in the App ID during initialization.

-1. Sign up for a developer account at [Agora Dashboard](https://dashboard.agora.io/).
+1. Sign up for a developer account at [Agora Console](https://dashboard.agora.io/).
 See [Sign in and Sign up](../../en/Video/sign_in_and_sign_up.md).

 2. Click **Get Started** under **Projects**.